johnsonjo4531/jQTemplate/README.md

       </div>
     `;

-$result is a jQuery object with HTML content equivalent to:
+`$result` is a jQuery object with HTML content.
+It is equivalent to:

     var $sameResult = $(`
       <div>